What is a cold press?

 Supercritical CO2 Extraction Process

-Supercritical CO2 extraction of walnut oil: pulverize the walnut kernels to about 30 mesh, put it into the extraction kettle, adjust the extraction kettle pressure to 32MPa, the extraction temperature to 40℃, and extract for 3.5h; the pressure of the separation kettle I am 12MPa, the temperature is 40℃; the separation The pressure of the kettle II is 6.5MPa, the temperature is 40℃; the flow rate of CO2 is 10kg/h.
+Supercritical CO2 extraction of walnut oil: pulverize the walnut kernels to about 30 mesh, put them into the extraction kettle, adjust the extraction kettle pressure to 32MPa, the extraction temperature to 40℃, and extract for 3.5h; the pressure of the separation kettle I am 12MPa, the temperature is 40℃; the separation The pressure of the kettle II is 6.5MPa, the temperature is 40℃; the flow rate of CO2 is 10kg/h.
 Collect 400 ml of extracted oil.

 Cold-pressed walnut oil

 Cold pressing to make walnut oil: wrap the walnut kernels with cloth and put them into the barrel, adjust the pressure to 60MPa for cold pressing, the walnut oil slowly flows out, collect 400 ml, and centrifuge the walnut oil for 10 minutes at a speed of 6000 r/min, Remove impurities.

 The comparative experiment of CO2 extraction and cold pressing of walnut oil